STEM, Computer Science, and Digital Citizenship Curricula, Lessons, and Activities

 Tips and Practical tools and resources for Educators to use to structure and implement coding and computer science programs for students. https://www.commonsense.org/education/teaching-strategies/get-started-with-coding-in-the-classroom

 Educators who decide to use Common Sense Digital Citizenship can, at no cost, receive digitally delivered training that involves teaching students the fundamentals of critical thinking and digital citizenship.
 The training takes approximately an hour to complete. https://www.commonsense.org/education/training

-A Google initiative with the objective of promoting Computer Science education, especially to K-12 schoolchildren, by introducing them to the programming language Scratch, a user-friendly, block-based (drag and drop) programming language and providing educators and parents with curriculum, lesson plans, activities and digital material available for use at no cost. https://csfirst.withgoogle.com/en/home
+CS First is a Google initiative with the objective of promoting Computer Science education, especially to K-12 schoolchildren, by introducing them to the programming language Scratch, a user-friendly, block-based (drag and drop) programming language and providing educators and parents with curriculum, lesson plans, activities and digital material available for use at no cost.

 The Exploratorium is an educational museum in San Francisco that emphasizes inquiry based learning as a mode for visitors and individuals to become more knowledgeable about art, science, and technology.
 Through outreach programs such as The Teacher Institute and XTech, Exploratorium seeks to find innovative ways to provide professional development to educators while encouraging the engagement of students in STEM activities.
 Provided is the link to Exploratorium's free educator resources and STEM activities to engage students curiosity and interests in STEM subjects through experiments.

-A Project 229 2030 - Peach State Innovation and Technology community partner,
+A Peach State Innovation and Technology community partner,

 A direct link to Code.org's Computer Science Coding catalogs with digital coursework, lessons, and activities: